rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 - If characters match, then go back to the upper left diagonal square.
 - If they don't match, then move in the direction of the larger value, either up or left.

+`s1` and `s2` are our strings:
 $$
 s_1 = s_1[1]\,s_1[2]\cdots s_1[m]
 \qquad
 s_2 = s_2[1]\,s_2[2]\cdots s_2[n]
 $$

+This is what I meant when I said the LCS is computed incrementally with the LCS of substrings:
 $$
 d_{i-1,\,j} = \mathrm{LCS}\bigl(
   s_1[1\ldots i-1],\ s_2[1\ldots j]